arkarmoeandrew/ICT105-Trio-MVP/docs/customer-questions.md

 ## Project Title

-RSUNexus: A Student Resource and Skill Sharing Platform for RSU
+RSUNexus: A Campus Equipment Lending and Student Services Marketplace for RSU

 ## Target Respondent

-RSU students who have experience searching for, borrowing, lending, or sharing academic resources, equipment, or peer support.
+RSU students who have experience borrowing or lending academic equipment, or hiring and providing student services such as tutoring, programming, graphic design, or video editing.

 ## Consent and Context